-We now introduce the newest measures to the Atlantic City Tourism Performance Indicators (AC-TPI), Occupancy, Average Daily Rate (ADR) and Revenue per Available Room (RevPAR).
-Data are drawn from the STR Incorporated Trend Report.
-While new to the report, these three measures have long been a staple of analyzing lodging performance.
-These three measures have been adopted by numerous destination marketers across the globe in analyzing the health of a tourist destination's lodging industry.
+Data drawn from the STR Incorporated Trend Report provide valuable insight to the Atlantic City Tourism Performance Indicators (AC-TPI): Occupancy, Average Daily Rate (ADR) and Revenue per Available Room (RevPAR).
+These three measures have long been a staple of analyzing lodging performance and have been adopted by numerous destination marketers across the globe in analyzing the health of a tourist destination's lodging industry.
 While these measures are not available for the casino properties in Atlantic City, they do provide valuable information nonetheless for the non-casino lodging properties in the Atlantic City region (Atlantic County).

 Figures 10 through 12 provide STR, Incorporated figures from the Trend Report, showing Occupancy, ADR and RevPAR for the most recent 12 month year over year performance as shown in Figures 10 through 12.
+It is notable that all three measures had at least nine of the twelve months

-Figure 10: Year over Year (YoY) Change in Atlantic County Occupancy, April 2014 to March 2015
+Figure 10: Year over Year (YoY) Change in Atlantic County Occupancy, July 2014 to June 2015